QMUL-MAT/gatsby-mat/README.md

 ## Deployment

 The site is built and deployed to [GitHub pages](https://pages.github.com/) automatically with GitHub actions.
-The workflow is triggers on every push to master and in addition scheduled twice a week to keep the news section (fetched from twitter) up to date.
+The workflow is triggers on every push to master and in addition scheduled twice a week to keep the ORCID publications up to date.

-The twitter API credentials are kept as secrets on the GitHub repo.

 To manage the DNS settings contact helpdesk support, and ask for ITS help, not EECS systems, as `mat.qmul.ac.uk` is not a subdomain of EECS.